 5. Get your business and tax identification numbers

 Next, you must register for the appropriate taxes for your LLC in Australia.
 All businesses need a tax file number (TFN) to do this.
 This is automatically generated when you receive your Australian Business Number (ABN).

-The ABN is a unique 11-digit number that identifies your business or organisation to the government and community.
+The ABN is a unique 11-digit number that identifies your business or organization to the government and community.
 This process can also be done online through the Business Registration Service website.

-You may need to register for goods and services (GST), income, withholding and fringe benefits taxes depending on your circumstances.
+Before you can start doing business in Australia, you may need to register for goods and services (GST), income, withholding, and fringe benefits taxes, depending on your circumstances.

 6. Open a corporate bank account